keiran-rowell/keiran-rowell.github.io/_posts/2026-01-01-the-delian-mode.md

 To transform industrial sounds into art required understanding what sound *is* and how synthesis could build it from base component frequencies.

 % Delia's inspiration of the air raid siren into synthesised repetitive sound.
 Delia won a scholarship to Girton College at Cambridge University where she studied a mathematics degree, incorporating music studies.
+Rather than drone on I'll some synth pioneers themselves demonstrate.
 Video of [her demonstrating synthesis](https://youtu.be/qsRuhCflRyg?si=6mQbVvDQJmQT6oYZ).
 [Wendy Carlos as well](https://youtu.be/4SBDH5uhs4Q?si=9LpckiUrRIjcoolQ) on the five basic sound waves: sine, square, sawtooth, triangular, and white noise.
 % Physics and determining waves.
 % The [Oramics machine](https://www.daphneoram.org/oramicsmachine/) of creating sound *from* the visual waves.
 % Ruby Payne-Scott and radioastronomy as listening to the electromagnetic waves of the universe.
 Had to step down due to the CSIRO marriage ban.
 Had an ASIO file due to leftist tendencies